zooko/smalloc/README.md

    of that alignment.
 Such caller-required alignments are always a power of 2.
 Because of the alignments of the data slabs, slots whose sizes are powers of 2 are always aligned to their own size.

+In order to start `smalloc`'s base pointer with 4 MiB alignment, we over-allocate 4 MiB - 1 byte and the scoot forward the base pointer to the first 4 MiB boundary.

 Okay, now you know everything there is to know about `smalloc`'s data model and memory layout.
 Given this information, you can calculate the